Pranavhc/autograd_nn/README.md

 ## Autograd Neural Network

-This Neural Network library utilizes 'Automatic Differentiation' (or 'Autograd') to compute gradients of the loss function with respect to the parameters of the model.
-The library is designed to be simple and easy to use, while still providing a lot of flexibility to the user.
+This Neural Network library utilizes 'Automatic Differentiation' (or 'Autograd') to compute gradients of the loss function with respect to the model's parameters.
+The library is designed to be simple and easy to understand.
 This library is made for learning purposes.

 **The main components of the library are**: